glensouza/cognitive-search-demo/README.md

 This option seems to be the best option for a production application.
 It does have a bit more lines in the infrastructure diagram so here it is broken down by steps:

 1. First the key vault serves the keys it needs for that environment and so the apps know where to go for all the backend services.
-This will also connect the front end user interface to the SignalR service.
+In this step will also connect the front end user interface to the SignalR service.

     ![Option 2.1](./docs/option2.1.drawio.png)
 2. Next, this diagrams shows the flow of data from the front end user interface to the backend services to add or update a record in the search service.
 The front end user interface will send a request to the Azure Functions API.
 The Azure Functions API will then send a message to be queued into the Azure Service Bus.
 This is great for performace as it does not block the user interface while process happens in the background.